M / S Vestgar - A fully restored veteran

 M / S Vestgar is a magnificent and majestic version of a veteran boat that is an ideal choice for both large and small companies and excursions.
 Vestgar is equipped with two comfortable lounges and plenty of deck space to move around.
 The aft deck is covered and forms a warm and cozy meeting place for those who need air.
 Inside there are varied seating areas so people can cuddle up.
 A Perfect boat for excursions with larger teams, where there will also be opportunities for food and drink.

 - Performance: 480 HK

 - 1980-2007 Peace Messenger

 The boat's history

-Mission Boat "Peace Messenger" sailed along the Norwegian coast with gospel, and was one of the common measures to the Pentecostal movement in Norway.
-The turnout was large when Fred bid started visiting small coastal communities.
-People lived at this time on several small and often roadless communities along the Norwegian coast, but this gradually changed with urbanization.
-Fred bid stopped happily up at the small communities along the coast.
-Meetings were held and Bible hours, and evangelization in places visited.
+The mission boat "Fredsbudet" sailed along the Norwegian coast with the gospel, and was one of the joint initiatives of the Pentecostal movement in Norway.
+The turnout was large when the Peace Messenger began to visit small coastal communities.
+At this time, people lived in several small and often roadless communities along the Norwegian coast, but this gradually changed with urbanization.
+The message of peace often stopped at small communities along the coast.
+Meetings and Bible lessons were held, as well as evangelism at the places visited.

 In 2007, the Peace Order faced an extensive and costly necessary rebuild to be able to sail on.
 In July 2007, Øygardsbåtane AS therefore bought Fredsbudet, to preserve it as a veteran ship for the region as the last scheduled boat that was on schedule in Sotra and the Øygards area.
 The boat was renamed Vestgar.

 Due to the extensive changes that were made when the boat went as a mission boat, it is not possible to put Vestgar back as it was when it went on local routes between 1957 and 1979.
 The boat will therefore forever bear the mark of its total history.